dexfroz/BorneToGo/README.md

 # BorneToGo

-Master branch of the BorneToGo project.
-This is the stable version of the project.
-All developpments commits have to be done on the develop branch.
+BorneToGo is an ISEN school project.
+It is an app whose purpose is to help finding where to charge electric cars.